 Our heart is to be a church that is outward facing, intentional in sharing Jesus, and creates opportunities for people to explore faith.
 We want to develop our creative outreach, such as monthly themed socials where people can invite their friends and colleagues on Friday nights and lunchtime Alpha in the City.
 At the same time, it’s important for us to be a community that disciples people into spiritual maturity.
 A lot of millennials are the only Christians in their family, so we want to support them as they pioneer and share their faith with their parents, siblings and friends.
 We also want to equip believers in various fields to share Jesus and to be light in whatever realm they are in.

 In the future, we’d love to take our Gospel Showcases to different cities and from these events to plant Crews (our weekly Bible study groups) and eventually future church plants if there was the right opportunity.
-We have also started doing some work in Slovakia and Poland as some of our core team members originate from there and their heart is to start a new church plant that is passionate about personal spiritual transformation and bringing renewal to its area.
 We’re really excited about all that God is going to do over the next few years in London and hopefully beyond.

 Interview by Philippa Guy